Mutoxicated/HYPER/devlog.md

 There is a bug that I just discovered with the ally bacteria effects being applied and the echelons.
 Will fix.

 Will start working again on Sunday.

+## Day 218 & 219

+TODO: Fix static guipopup not working, find a way to only get the KeyCode of the action binding and migrate to inputSystem